 1. Failing to respect the right of every person to be secure and protected from fear, intimidation, harassment, hazing, and/or physical harm caused by the activities of groups or individuals;

-2. Sexual assault, sexual harassment, or any other non-consensual verbal or physical sexual activity, including the support or assistance of such activities;
+2. Harassment or discrimination based on "protected classifications" as defined in PPM 3-32.
+One particular type of harassment is sexual harassment, which is unwelcome conduct based on a person's sex, sexual orientation, or their gender identity/expression.
+Sexual harassment includes non-consensual verbal or physical sexual activity, including the support or assistance carry out such harassing activities.
+Sexual harassment can range from less serious forms of conduct that include unwelcome compliments or invitations, to more serious forms of conduct such as sexual assault, stalking, dating violence, or domestic violence, as those terms are defined in PPM 5-36a.
+Other forms of discrimination and harassment based on "protected classifications" also are prohibited;

 3. Disorderly, lewd, indecent, defamatory, or obscene conduct or expression on University-owned or controlled property or at University-sponsored or supervised functions or events.

-Disorderly conduct includes but is not limited to: Any unauthorized use of electronic or other devices to make an audio or video record of any person while on University premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
+4. Any unauthorized use of electronic or other devices to make an audio or video record of any person while on University premises without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
 This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom;

-4. Participating in demonstrations, rallies, assemblies, performances, showings, exhibits, pickets, etc. in violation of any law or University policy;
+5. Participating in demonstrations, rallies, assemblies, performances, showings, exhibits, pickets, etc. in violation of any law or University policy;